AidenRoto/Bluetooth-keyboard-adapter/README.md

 ## Default Key Settings
 In this version, I do not provide any settings for users, but will add customize key definition and customize macro setting tools in the next version.
 The only macro I implemented in btKeyboard.ino is hold **r**, **s**, **t** (note that order does matter, and you have to hold them until you press the last t), then release these thess keys, your bluefruit will do the re-pair process.

+## Power Control
+In this version, I added an arduino power control library, and turn off the following modules:

+* ADC: this project requires no analog to digital or digital to analog.
+* Timer2: timer2 is used for PWM.
+* Timer1: timer1 is used for Servo library
+* TWI

+If you want to save more power, you can consider to [build your barebone arduino](https://www.youtube.com/watch?v=sNIMCdVOHOM).

 ## License
 The content of this project itself is licensed under the GNU General Public License